Water Quality Videos and PowerPoints

 We encourage you to network with us to improve water quality throughout our watershed and Lake Champlain.
 Learn some water quality basics, and understand why we must be “all in” in order to improve our streams and lake’s water quality.
 Learn what you can do to help, either as a member of a town board/committee, or as a private citizen.
 If you are a landowner/citizen, check out the Landowners presentation.
 If you are a member of a town board or committee, check out the Towns presentation.
 These presentations cover Shelburne, Hinesburg, and Charlotte, but are applicable to many areas in the Lake Champlain valley.
 Both are around 17 minutes long.
 You may also want to download a PDF of the presentation with notes (see links above each video).

-For up-to-date recorded presentations, consider checking out our YouTube channel, where we will post recorded water quality presentations given in other towns (Bristol, Monkton, Charlotte, Ferrisburgh, and Hinesburg are currently available there)!
+For up-to-date recorded presentations from our watershed towns (often in partnership with Conservation Commissions), consider checking out our YouTube channel, where we will post recorded water quality presentations (Bristol, Monkton, Charlotte, Ferrisburgh, Shelburne, and Hinesburg are currently available there)!

 Interested in even more detail?